rayeeta/publiq_project/README.md

 Apply only the remote backend setup

 Dev environment
-terraform apply terraform init -backend-config=envs/dev/backend.hcl terraform apply -var-file=envs/dev/dev.tfvars
+terraform init -backend-config=envs/dev/backend.hcl
+terraform apply -var-file=envs/dev/dev.tfvars

 Prod environment
-terraform apply terraform init -backend-config=envs/prod/backend.hcl terraform apply -var-file=envs/prod/prod.tfvars
+terraform init -backend-config=envs/prod/backend.hcl
+terraform apply -var-file=envs/prod/prod.tfvars

 To very if the webserver is running in your browser, copy and paste the public_ip of the ec2_instance